benlesh/angular-shorthand.js/README.md

 The goal of this library is to help developers:

-1. Keep uniform naming conventions for their Angular components.
+1. Keep uniform naming conventions for components.
 2. Create a more terse, more readable api for Angular.
 3. Make directive declarations more self explanatory.
 4. Type a **lot** less.